North Sydney Boys High School: Old Falconians

-Former students of North Sydney Boys' High School are known as 'Old Boys' or 'Old Falconians' and may elect to join the schools' alumni association, known as the 'Old Falconians’ Union' (OFU).
+Former students of North Sydney Boys' High School are known as 'Old Boys' or 'Old Falconians' and may elect to join the schools' alumni association, known as the 'Old Falconians' Union' (OFU).
 The original Old Boys' Union, founded in 1917 and renamed the Old Falconians' Union in 1933, was created as a way to "promote goodwill fellowship amongst former students of and to provide financial and other support to the School".
 Old Falconians can join the official OFU website to stay connected with colleagues and the school.

-In 2010 The Age reported that North Sydney Boys' High School alumni ranked equal seventh among Australian secondary school alumni based on the number of alumni who had received a "top" Order of Australia above Scotch College, Melbourne, Geelong Grammar School, Sydney Boys' High School, Fort Street High School, Perth Modern School, St Peter's College, Adelaide, Melbourne Grammar School, and The King's School, Parramatta, Launceston Grammar School, Melbourne High School, Wesley College, Melbourne and Xavier College.
+In 2010 The Age reported that North Sydney Boys' High School alumni ranked equal seventh among Australian secondary school alumni based on the number of alumni who had received a "top" Order of Australia.

 Sir Ralph Darling, Headmaster of Geelong High School, paid a tribute to the school in 1988 in the following terms: "...
 Melbourne High, North Sydney High, is just as good or better than any private school."